RedisLabs/redislabs-docs/content/rs/developing/crdbs/developing-lists-crdb.md

 |  t7 | LRANGE L 0 -1 => x y1 y2 | LRANGE L 0 -1 => x y1 y2 |

 **Explanation**:
 Instance 1 added an element y1 after x, and then Instance 2 added element y2 after x.
 The final List contains all three elements: x is the first element, after it y1 and then y2.
-After syncing, the Active-Active database resolved the conflict by arbitrarily (but consistently across all Active-Active database instances) giving precedence to Instance 1.
+The Active-Active database resolves the conflict arbitrarily but applies the resolution consistently across all Active-Active database instances.

 Example of Deleting a List while Pushing a New
 Element: